blue0cean3/git-learn-repo/README.md

 addition:

+git pull "SSH name " pull a git to local

 git diff (to see different of file which have been modified)

 git restore --staged "file-name" (to continue fixing the file untrack the file)